rly0nheart/searchcode-python/README.md

 ### Code Search

-Query the code index with optional filters
+Queries the code index and returns at most 100 results.

 #### Params